Job Tips for Campsite Couriers 11: The Moroccan Night Raiders

 The punters were been fine with us by and large and we hadn't major problems with people.
 However a big bugbear was when some familes wouldn't properly clean their mobiles on departure as it put us under pressure to get them pristine clean for the next family.

 Not that I've anything against the Irish you understand but I think they like to have a complete break with no work involved of any description.
 They treat the place like a holiday camp.
 When they take a vacation, they take a vacation.
-We had a few right messes to clear up and with no deposit scheme there was little incentive for some holidaymakers to clean up after themselves.
+We had a few right messes to clear up.

-In another company's mobiles a crowd of Polish kids used the trashcan as a bedroom pisspot during the night and went home without emptying it.
-At least I had a reasonable excuse for keeping one by the bed since I had a wee walk to the outside facilities.
-But they couldn't even be bothered walking the few feet to their toilet on the other side of the caravan.
+In another company's mobiles a crowd of Polish kids used the trashcan as a bedroom toilet during the night and went home without emptying it.
+At least I had a reasonable excuse for keeping one by the bed since I had a journey to the outside facilities.
+But they couldn't even be bothered walking the few feet to the other side of the caravan.

 A Dutch crowd we entertained had left toenail clippings underneath the bed.